clevyr/nova-page-builder/README.md

 ```
 php artisan migrate
 ```
-### Routing
+### Set Up Routing
 At the bottom of your `web.php` routes file, include:
 ```
 Route::fallback(function() {
     return Clevyr\NovaPageBuilder\NovaPageBuilder::catchAll();
 });
 ```
-The `fallback()` function can only be used once in an app.
-Any custom dev that needs to happen in this function needs to be executed BEFORE the `NovaPageBuilder::catchAll()` function call.
 ### How to Create Navigation
-To create the public facing menu, in the Vue component AppLayout.vue (`resources/js/Layouts/AppLayout.vue`)...
+1. Create the "Header" navigation in the Nova admin.
-1. Add `import MainNav from '@/PageBuilder/partials/MainNav';` before `export default`
+2. Add `import MainNav from '@/PageBuilder/partials/MainNav';` to the Vue component AppLayout.vue (`resources/js/Layouts/AppLayout.vue`)
-2. Add `MainNav` to the `components{}` object
+3. Then, add `MainNav` to the `components{}` object
-3. Add the `<main-nav />` component to the template.
+4. Then, add the `<main-nav />` component to the template.
 This should be inserted next to the "Dashboard" link in the default Jetstream AppLayout component, you can customize and move this as needed.
-4. Now, go to Nova and create your Menu named "Header".

 ---

-## What’s Included:
+# What’s Included:
 There will be 3 new sections in Nova now: Menus, File Manager and Pages.

+### Config Files
+`nova-page-builder.php` - This file lets you set what `model`, `resource` and `views_path` is used for the page builder.
+You can update these as necessary.
+`nova-menu.php` - This file configures the Menu Builder package `nova-tinymce.php` - This file is a custom config for the TinyMCE Rich-Text-Editor

 ### Pages
 Pages require templates.
 Templates have 2 dependencies, a config file with sections available in that template and a Vue file to render the template.
 The Page Config file and the Page Template parent directory need to be named the same, capitalization and all.
-ex: `resources/views/pages/About.php` & `resources/js/Pages/About/Index.vue`
+ex: `{views_path}/pages/About.php` & `resources/js/Pages/About/Index.vue`
 ##### Page Config
 The config is made up of Nova fields in an array syntax.
 This uses the Flexible Content package.
 You can read more docs here: https://github.com/whitecube/nova-flexible-content.
-To see an example, please refer to `resources/views/pages/Default.php`
+To see an example, please refer to `{views_path}/pages/Default.php`
 ##### Page Vue Template
 This package currently works off Inertia so you will create your page layouts in `resources/js/Pages/LAYOUT_NAME/Index.vue`.
 To see an example, please refer to `resources/js/pages/Default/Index.vue`
 ###### Default Page Template Components